-What has changed since you started using Apollo?
+Q: What has changed since you started using Apollo?

-The very first thing I noticed was my sleep!
+A: The very first thing I noticed was my sleep!
 Going to bed feeling stressed about whether or not I was going to be able to fall asleep quickly became normal.
 And of course, the more stressed about it I became, the longer it took me to fall asleep.
 And when it takes me a long time to fall asleep, the less quality sleep I get, which means I am not able to train or recover at the level I need to.
 Being able to actually relax when I close my eyes and just trust that sleep is going to come has made a huge difference.
 And when I do wake up at some point in the middle of the night, I just hit the two buttons to restart the Sleep and Recover mode, and I’m back asleep.
 And this has directly impacted how well and how consistently I am able to train at a high level.

 I’ve become more mindful about how physical stress can manifest in mental stress.
 Using Apollo and the various modes for different points of my day helps me manage that in a way I’ve never been able to before.
-Even my wife who suffers from PTSD from growing up as a young child during the Lebanese Civil War has her own Apollo now and is experiencing benefits of her own.

 Overall, being able to manage my mind, body, and soul out of the pool is helping me improve when I am in the pool… as well as just about every other aspect of my life too.